How to Get More Positive Reviews (and How to Handle Bad Ones)

 - Go to your phone, not your computer.
 Before you reply, make sure you have all the facts, firsthand.
 This means foregoing an email or online response and calling the customer directly.
 This is your best opportunity to get to the heart of the matter and even diffuse a bad situation.
 In many cases, customers are just venting and will change their tune when they know they’ve been heard.
 And most will appreciate that you took the time to reach out personally.

 - Respond quickly, but briefly.
-After talking with the customer and employee involved, draft a response that acknowledges concerns but emphasizes your company’s policies and capabilities.
+After talking with the customer and employee involved, draft a response acknowledging concerns but emphasizes your company’s policies and capabilities.
 Instead of apologizing for shortcomings, share your commitment to ongoing improvements.
 “We understand your frustration and will discuss your concerns in upcoming management and training sessions.
-While we have 97 percent satisfaction rating and have won numerous service awards, our goal is that you and every customer be 100 percent happy.”
+While we have a 97 percent satisfaction rating and have won numerous service awards, our goal is that you and every customer be 100 percent happy.”

 Pros Like IMA Can Help If Your Image Is on the Line